virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2020-11-23-simple-website-tutorial-part-two.md

 You can use a custom domain with Github Pages.
 This is so that your Github Pages site address will be a domain you own and not yourgithubusername.github.io.
 For example, we have a custom domain set up on this site so the address is "pages.virtualgoodsdealer.com" instead of "virtualgoodsdealer.github.io".
 To do this, you need to purchase a domain name if you don't own one.
 The Github docs has [a guide to setting up a custom domain name with Github Pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site){:target="_blank"}.

 ## What is coming in part three? ##
 As mentioned before, the next part of this tutorial will be about using Jekyll themes with Github Pages.
 I chose to cover this because I think it's a fast way to build a polished and scalable site for yourself.
 Like I talked about in [part one]({% post_url 2020-11-16-simple-website-tutorial-part-one %}), my goal for this tutorial series is to have people build sites they want to use.
 The site we built in this tutorial only has one page, but what if you wanted to write a blog (similar to this one) and need a page for each article and you have 50 articles?
-What if you want to display photos and need a page for each and want add a new photo to your site everyday?
+And what if you want to add new articles every day?
 Also, if you aren't someone that wants to bother customizing every little detail on your site but you still want it to look nice, using themes made by others is a good idea.
 And if you *are* someone that loves customizing the appearance of things, you have the option to edit an existing theme to your preferences.

 I'm also going to be creating a Jekyll theme for the next part of the tutorial aimed at Instagram users for displaying content they originally created for Instagram.
-So, stay tuned for the next part and feel free to contact me via email or social media if you have feedback or questions on this part of the tutorial.
-I'm always interested in improving this section to be clearer for beginners.
+So, stay tuned for the next part and feel free to contact me via [email](mailto:jillianzhong@gmail.com) or social media if you have feedback or questions on the tutorial.
+I'm always interested in improving it to be clearer for beginners.